Japan cruise ship coronavirus cases climb to 175, including quarantine officer

-TOKYO (Reuters) - Another 39 people have tested positive for the coronavirus on the quarantined Diamond Princess cruise ship in Japan as well as one quarantine officer, bringing the total to 175, the health ministry said on Wednesday.
+TOKYO (Reuters) - Another 39 people have tested positive for the coronavirus on the cruise ship Diamond Princess quarantined in Japan, with one quarantine officer also infected, bringing the total to 175, the health ministry said on Wednesday.

-The ministry said tests are being conducted for others who are deemed to need them and it will announce the results later.
+The ministry said tests were being conducted for others deemed to need them and it would announce the results later.

-The U.K.-flagged Diamond Princess is managed by Princess Cruise Lines, one of the world’s largest cruise lines and a unit of Carnival Corp.
+The British-flagged Diamond Princess is managed by Princess Cruise Lines, one of the world’s largest cruise lines and a unit of Carnival Corp.

 Kyodo news agency, citing the health ministry, said that of the 39 cases, 10 were crew and 29 were passengers.